 Investment returns are highly susceptible to market factors, judgments and actions of third parties that are outside of our control.
 Accordingly, performance fees are considered variable consideration and are therefore constrained and not recognized as revenue until it is probable that a significant reversal will not occur.
-In the event that a client redeems from one of the GCM Funds prior to the end of a measurement period, any accrued performance fee is ordinarily due and payable by such redeeming client as of the date of the redemption, redemption date.
-For the year ended December 31, 2022 December 31, 2023, the Company recorded \$3 million \$15 million of performance fees.
+In the event that a client redeems from one of the GCM Funds prior to the end of a measurement period, any accrued performance fee is ordinarily due and payable by such redeeming client as of the redemption date.
+For the year ended December 31, 2024, the Company recorded \$55 million of performance fees.
 Performance fees can vary materially period to period based on actual investment returns and timing of redemptions.